MrEAlderson/ConfigManager2/README.md

 # ConfigManager2
-Fast, light and easy to use config file management library:
+It's a library for quick and easy management of config files.
-(Probably much easier to use than YAML, JSON, XML etc.)
+ConfigManager2 has a similar syntax as YAML

 ============================================